uli28/ng-dev/labs/L6-reactive-state/readme.md

     }
   ```

-- Set navItems in a declarative way using the SideMenuService
+- Set navItems in a declarative way using the `SideMenuService`:

   ```typescript
   nav = inject(NavbarService);
   navItems = this.nav.getItems();
   ```

-- Update the corresponding html to use the `navItems` Observable.
+- Update `navbar.component.html` to use the `navItems` Observable.
 You might need to import the `async` pipe from `@angular/common`.

   ```html
   @for (item of navItems | async; track item) {